 Instructional Design.
 The words sound so dry and boring.
 Maybe even intimidating.
 But, the truth is, they don’t have to be.
 If you are involved in creating courses, you are already involved in instructional design.
 Edvance360 Learning Management System (LMS) has many tools that make course creation and management simple, but even so, a little attention and time at the front end can help optimize learning outcomes.
-At its core, that is what Instructional design does - it optimizes the process of instructing and learning.
+At its core, that is what Instructional design does - it optimizes the process of instructing and learning to make your online learning program successful.

 Any course or training is made up of two primary elements: the curriculum and the instruction.
 Curriculum is raw information, the what to teach portion of the equation, while instruction is concerned with the how to teach portion.
 When designing classes on the Edvance360 platform, the curriculum is entirely up to you.